duckietown/duckietown-manual/src/80-instructor-manual/introduction-to-the-instructor-manual.md

 (instructor-manual)=
-# The Duckietown Instructor Manual
+# Becoming a Duckietown Intructor

 ```{seo}
 :description: Duckietown manual for higher education instructors.
 Describes the tools made available for teaching robot autonomy, and to build a class using them.